 Patrick Delfino was appointed director of the Office of the State’s Attorneys Appellate Prosecutor in December 2008.
 Mr. Delfino is a graduate of the University of Notre Dame Law School and is an experienced trial and appellate attorney.
 Before joining the appellate prosecutor’s office as assistant director, Mr. Delfino served as a drug attorney and court specialist with the Illinois Law Enforcement Commission and as the Cook County State’s Attorney’s Office Director of Planning and Special Projects.

-Brent Fischer was appointed executive director of the Illinois Law Enforcement Training and Standards Board in December 2015.
+Brent Fischer was appointed executive director of the Illinois Law Enforcement Training and Standards Board in 2015.
 Prior to his appointment, Mr. Fischer served for 17 years as Adams County Sheriff.
 He began his career at the Adam County Sheriff’s Office as a court security officer in 1991 and was hired as a deputy sheriff in 1994.
-Mr. Fischer served 10 years as a board member of the Illinois Law Enforcement Training and Standards Board, including two years as the board’s chairman, and he is a past president Illinois Sheriff’s Association.
+Mr. Fischer served 10 years as a member of the Illinois Law Enforcement Training and Standards Board, including two years as the board’s chairman, and he is a past president Illinois Sheriff’s Association.

 Kimberly M. Foxx was elected Cook County State’s Attorney in 2016 and is the first African-American woman to lead the office.
 Prior to being elected state’s attorney, Ms. Foxx served as chief of staff or Cook County Board President Toni Preckwinkle.
 As President Preckwinkle’s senior advisor and lead strategist, she oversaw a $4 billion annual budget.
 She also was the lead architect of the county’s criminal justice reform agenda to address racial disparities in the criminal and juvenile justice systems.
 Her efforts contributed to a significant drop in the Cook County jail population while promoting public safety.